iiitv/hackiiitv20-submissions/team#26 - 3/readme.md

 If first Login Home Page: Join a community;
 Later Login Home page: My Community;

-Search Community (If not result: create new community)
+Search Community (If not in the result: create new community)

 ### After Entering a Community (Clicking a community in my communities) ###